kubernetes/website/content/en/docs/concepts/scheduling-eviction/dynamic-resource-allocation.md

 error: the server doesn't have a resource type "deviceclasses"
 ```

-A ResourceClaim device status is supported when it is possible, from a DRA driver,
-to update an existing ResourceClaim where the `status.devices` field is set.
-When the
-`DRAResourceClaimDeviceStatus` feature is disabled, that field automatically
-gets cleared when storing the ResourceClaim.

 The default configuration of kube-scheduler enables the "DynamicResources"
 plugin if and only if the feature gate is enabled and when using
 the v1 configuration API.
 Custom configurations may have to be modified to